Frequently Asked Questions About Adoption

 What is the cost of adopting a child?

-The adoptive family must pay adoption fees to both the State of California and the adoption agency.
-Additionally, they may be required to pay for an adoption service provider, a mandated counselor for the birth mother.
-Some adoptive families also pay for birth mother expenses, such as legal and medical expenses not covered by insurance, and basic living expenses.
+The cost can vary depending on the situation and what outside agencies were involved.
+The adoptive family must pay all legal fees, as well as adoption fees to both the State of California and/or their adoption agency.
+Additionally, they may be required to pay for an adoption service provider, which is defined as a mandated counselor for the birth mother.
+Some adoptive families will also need to pay for the birth mother expenses, such as legal and medical expenses not covered by insurance, and basic living expenses.